apugh/realm-api-docs/endpoints/players.md

 Returns player stats for each match_queue_id (solo 474, duo 475, quad 476).
 <b>average_placement and placements </b> are TBD based on query performance and will likely be that for only the past 30 days due to purging of the source table.
+This would aggregate the player/queue data (combining the different Profiles such as MaleTank, FemaleDamage, FemaleSupport, MaleUtility, MaleFlank, etc.).
+If desired, that data can be broken out separately.

 ```js
 [